Ha'penny Bridge Profile

 Jewel Cardinet

 As the band’s mandolinist, Jewel’s ability to play melody lines as well as provide driving rhythm is a very special addition to its sound.
 Among her collection of vintage Gibson “A”-style mandolins is her favorite for performance: a 1923 Lloyd Loar-era “snakehead” Gibson.
-Jewel is a longtime Chico resident, 15-year member of the Pub Scouts and fixture at Lark in the Morning Music Camp, whose unbridled love for Celtic music and vibrant playing are key elements to Ha’penny Bridge’s onstage personality.
+Jewel is a longtime Chico resident, veteran member of the Pub Scouts, and fixture at Lark in the Morning Music Camp, whose unbridled love for Celtic music and vibrant playing are key elements to Ha’Penny Bridge’s onstage personality.
 She also loves to visit Ireland whenever possible and is a welcome addition to pub sessions when she is there.

 Tom Haber

 Tom grew up playing bass in Berkeley garage bands in the Sixties and credits Phil Lesh as his earliest and biggest musical influence.
 Over the years, he developed his skills as a member of several blues, rock, country, and swing bands.
 He was introduced to playing Celtic music when he was asked to join Ha'Penny Bridge in order to provide strength to the band’s “bottom end.”
 The results have been a perfect fit: his great ear, versatile sensibilities and his instant embracement of Celtic-style music have become one of the band’s greatest assets.
-In turn, Tom claims that his Ha’penny Bridge experience has triggered an exciting and unexpected musical renaissance in his life.
+In turn, Tom claims that his Ha’Penny Bridge experience has triggered an exciting and unexpected musical renaissance in his life.

 Vita Segalla

 Vita Segalla, originally from Connecticut, has played the fiddle for much of her life.
 Her primary emphasis is now on Celtic style music.
 She has played in many Celtic, contra dance, and contemporary bands over the years, including The Pub Scouts.
 Vita has also appeared with Sweet Journey at the California World Music Festival in Grass Valley and at the Chico World Music Festival in 2006, and her highly valued versatility on her fiddle has been a featured attraction in various Chico-area theatrical productions.
-She says that Ha'penny Bridge is an exciting band for her due to its unique blend of Celtic and folk styles, and because its uptempo sound offers many opportunities for her to explore creative nuances on her fiddle.
+She says that Ha'Penny Bridge is an exciting band for her due to its unique blend of Celtic and folk styles, and because its uptempo sound offers many opportunities for her to explore creative nuances on her fiddle.

 © 2008, 2009 Mark McKinnon.
 All Rights Reserved.